-- applicable payments for non-covered services for each year (see Table 1); - reconciled payments for each year between covered and non-covered services (see Table 1); - net incremental revenue adjusted for time value of money (see Table 2); and - the value of the revenue deduction for the period (see Table 3); - in the Access Arrangement Information, the additional service descriptions for new noncovered services that are expected to be supplied in the subsequent Access Arrangement period.
+- applicable payments for non-covered services for each year (see Table 1); - reconciled payments for each year between covered and non-covered services (see Table 1); - net incremental revenue adjusted for time value of money (see Table 2); and - in the Access Arrangement Information, the additional service descriptions for new non-covered services that are expected to be supplied in the subsequent Access Arrangement period.
 The Access Arrangement Information includes - o evidence of categorisation of the services for use of RAB network assets or not; and - description of any rectification measures that were introduced to ameliorate material prejudice to the supply of covered services, should it occur.